boonchris/argocd-demo/README.md

 ArgoCD will now deploy all applications defined in the argocd-applications directory.
 This includes:
 - The Azure Vote App (frontend and backend) based on the manifests in the azure-vote-app directory of this repository
 - Keycloak and its components based on the Helm chart deployed in keycloak.yaml.

+**Note:** If you manage your entire cluster using ArgoCD, this was probably the last time you needed to run kubectl apply on your cluster.

 After deployment, the ArgoCD UI will show two applications: the parent and the child application.
 ![argocd-ui](images/argocd-ui.png)